FINANCIAL AID | Helping you BU

 Designed to assist financially needy, academically competitive students who are identified as members of any of the following ethnic/racial groups: African American, American Indian or Alaskan Native, Asian or Pacific Islander, or Hispanic.
 Selection priority is given to Kansas residents who will graduate from a Kansas high school in the current year.
 The minimum academic requirements include one of the following: 1) ACT score of 21 or SAT of 990, 2) cumulative high school GPA of 3.0, 3) high school rank of upper 33%, 4) completion of Kansas Scholars Curriculum, 5) selection by National Merit Corporation in any category or 6) selection by College Board as a Hispanic Scholar.
 New applicants must have their high school counselor, registrar or similar official complete the back of a State Aid Application.
 All applicants complete and submit the FAFSA.
 Awards are based on financial need.
 Ethnic Minority scholarship recipients may receive up to $1,850 annually based on 1) financial need as determined on the FAFSA and 2) availability of State funds.

-Baker offers interest-free payment plans for parents who choose to extend payments.
-The total amount due for the year after scholarships, grants and loans are deducted is divided into payments beginning as early as July preceding the fall semester.
-Contact Tuition Management Systems for additional information.
+Baker offers interest-free payment plans for students who choose to extend payments.
+The total amount due for the year after scholarships, grants, and loans are deducted is divided into payments beginning as early as July preceding the fall semester.
+Contact Nelnet Campus Commerce for additional information.

 Central to the financial aid process is the Free Application for Federal Student Aid (FAFSA).
 The FAFSA can be located and completed online.
 This federal form determines a student’s eligibility for state and federal funds by analyzing income and asset data.
 All recipients of Baker-funded aid must be enrolled full time.
 The Office of Financial Aid uses the FAFSA to calculate the funds that can be expected from a family to meet educational costs at any college in the United States.
 This expected family contribution is subtracted from an established budget at Baker to determine financial need.
 Federal and state regulations prohibit students from receiving need-based aid in excess of their calculated financial need.
 Recipients of federal or state grants, loans, or campus work must be U.S. citizens or eligible noncitizens.